COVID-19: An opportunity for disaster solidarity

 Why agroecology is the answer to reducing agriculture’s greenhouse gas emissions

-The following excellent essay is by our current volunteer resident, Grace Jirik, who is currently nearing completion of a Bachelor of Ag Science & International Development.
-Grace has precisely captured why so many young people are turning hopefully to agroecological farming at the same time that others are running from industrial agriculture.
-With emerging young farmers like Grace lined up to take over the reins, I reckon the future looks bright!
+The following excellent essay is posted with permission from the author, a former volunteer resident who prefers to be anonymous, as they neared completion of a Bachelor of Ag Science.
+They precisely captured why so many young people are turning hopefully to agroecological farming at the same time that others are running from industrial agriculture.
+With emerging young farmers like these lined up to take over the reins, I reckon the future looks bright!

 * * *